 - Move the seam ripper a few stitches in away from the cut thread, in the area you want to remove the stitching.
 Use the seam ripper to tug the thread out of the fabric.

-- Most of the time the thread will stay intact and pull out of the sewn stitches but it may break.
+- Most of the time, the thread will stay intact and pull out of the sewn stitches but it might break.
 If the thread breaks, move to the stitches between the two cut thread ends and try tugging it again.

 04 of 06